dfberry/azure-notes/README.md

 ## PowerShell

-Run from VSCode integrated terminal to avoid having to run in admin-elevated-privileges terminal.
+* Run from VSCode integrated terminal to avoid having to run in admin-elevated-privileges terminal.
+* Use `-Scope CurrentUser` so you don't have to use elevated priveledges

+    ```azurepowershell-interactive
+    Install-Module -Name Az.Search -Scope CurrentUser
+    ```

 ## Visual Studio Code